youshy/blog/content/posts/2021-12-31-2021-Retrospective.md

 Since like mid-2020, I've started writing for and producing a few projects here and there.
 Eventually, I'd love for this to be a 30-40% of my annual workload and that's the general aim.

 The 2nd facade of this goal is to get back into session guitar work.
-I've used to do this way more and I'm eager to get my chops back up to speed.
+I've used to do this way more in the past and I'm eager to get my chops back up to speed.

 ### Youtube Channel